code-dot-org/code-dot-org/docs/lti-integration.md

 <img width="496" alt="image" src="https://github.com/code-dot-org/code-dot-org/assets/8847422/08b2fc57-6e39-42d1-aa2b-29f5e4ef5665">
 </p>

-Once you make your selection, click `Submit`.
+4. Once you make your selection, click `Submit`.

-Code.org's LTI app is now ready to use in your Schoology account!
+### Step 3: Copy your Client ID

+Next we will retrive the Client ID

+1. From the My Developer Apps section, click on the options dropdown for the Code.org LTI app, and select `API Info`.
+1. Copy the Client ID displayed in the pop up modal
+1. Paste this Client ID into the [Code.org Registration Portal][lti-integration-portal]

 ## Using Code.org as an LTI Tool